Donald Trump ‘decertifies’ Iran; US foreign policy becomes irrational

 As to that, the fact that the US and Iran are at the present time adversaries in the Middle East is a fact of life, a reality which any responsible statesman would accept and work around.

 Many states at many times in history have found themselves in adversarial relationships with each other.
-Acting to tear up a critical international agreement which is being successfully implemented and is working simply because that is the case is not an act of statesmanship or a master-stroke of policy.
+Acting to tear up a critical international agreement which is being successfully implemented and is working simply because two states don’t get on with each other is not an act of statesmanship or a master-stroke of policy.
 It is an act of childish petulance, a teenage tantrum, unworthy of a country which still likes to think of itself as the world’s foremost Great Power.

 Unfortunately this pattern of behaviour goes far beyond Donald Trump.
 Thus over the course of the last year the whole foreign policy of the US has been held hostage to a concocted scandal based on a farfetched conspiracy theory which any reasonable person can see is preposterous.
 Matters have reached the point where it is now being suggested – apparently in all seriousness – that this conspiracy involved ‘weaponising’ Pokemon Go.